|

 Capital allowance in Nigeria

 Businesses often buy items that will generate benefits above 12 months.
 When these items are also tangible and hard to convert into cash, they are called fixed assets.
 Each company is free to set a threshold for recognizing fixed assets in its books.
 A blue-chip company listed on the Nigerian Stock Exchange (NSE) may recognise an item as fixed assets if the amount is above NGN1,000,000.
 Meanwhile, a medium-sized company could fix a threshold of NGN300,000.
 As the value of fixed assets reduces, an amount known as depreciation is set aside over the asset’s useful life.
 Depreciation reduces a company’s profit before tax.
 Furthermore, a company’s choice of depreciation can lead to various accounting profits.
 This may also distort taxable profits.
-Hence, the Companies Income Tax Act (CITA) LFN 2007 allows capital allowance in Nigeria as a deductible expense instead of depreciation.
+Hence, the Nigeria Tax Act 2025 allows capital allowance in Nigeria as a deductible expense instead of depreciation.
+Note: Companies Income Tax Act (CITA) LFN 2007 has been repealed.

 Definition